axiomhq/axiom-lambda-extension/README.md

-# axiom-lambda-extension
+# Axiom Lambda Extension

-The axiom-lambda-extension can send the logs and platform events of your Lambda function to [Axiom](https://axiom.co/).
+The axiom-extension can send the logs and platform events of your Lambda function to [Axiom](https://axiom.co/).
 Axiom will detect the extension and provide you with quick filters and a dashboard.

 But by using the axiom Lambda extension, you can forget the extra configuration regarding cloudwatch and subscription filters.